HathorNetwork/rfcs/text/0033-private-testnet-guide.md

 docker stop wallet-headless
 docker rm wallet-headless
 ```

+### Important Note

+Note that we used a server from our public testnet in the config above.
+This was done because the hathor-wallet-headless needs it to be able to start a wallet and generate an address for it in the following commands.
+From now on, we won't need to do it anymore.

+However, to make things easier, we use the same address prefix as the public testnet in the next sections when configuring our private testnet, since we used it to generate an address.
+Otherwise, we would need to make an address translation from one prefix to another.

 ## Creating the genesis block and transactions
 Now that we have an address, we will use it to create our genesis block and our two initial transactions.